HoloArchivists/hollow_memories/archiving_livestreams.md

 Make sure you have membership of the channel and are logged into YouTube or it will not work.

+> NOTE: the extention for chrome has recently been delete by google, i will add an alternative once i find one

-1. Install the extension `cookies.txt` [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) or [for Chrome](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid).
+1. Install the extension `cookies.txt` [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/).
 This will let us extract cookies from your YouTube which will be used to authenticate `ytarchive`.
-2. Click on the `cookies.txt` extension in the top right hand corner of the browser and click the `Export ↓` button to save the cookies.
+2. go to `youtube.com` then click on the `cookies.txt` extension in the top right hand corner of the browser and click the `Export ↓` button to save the cookies.
 Move the file to a location of your choice.

-> Do not share your cookie file with anyone unless you know what you're doing!
-They can have complete access to your YouTube channel.
+> Please note that cookies can give someone full access to your account, do NOT share them.

 3. Change the directory of Command Prompt by modifying the following command, replacing `C:\Path\To\stream` with the folder path you want to save the stream to.